android606/ultimate_mcp_server_windows/README.md

 ## Autonomous Documentation Refiner

-The LLM Gateway MCP Server includes a powerful feature for autonomously analyzing, testing, and refining the documentation of registered MCP tools.
-This feature, implemented in `llm_gateway/tools/docstring_refiner.py`, helps improve the usability and reliability of tools when invoked by Large Language Models (LLMs) like Claude.
+The Ultimate MCP Server includes a powerful feature for autonomously analyzing, testing, and refining the documentation of registered MCP tools.
+This feature, implemented in `ultimate/tools/docstring_refiner.py`, helps improve the usability and reliability of tools when invoked by Large Language Models (LLMs) like Claude.

 ### How It Works